ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 cn: lynik-admin
 userPassword:: e1NTSEF9MEpaelF3blZJNEZrcXRUa3pRWUxVY3ZkN1NwRjFRYkRjVFJta3c9PQ==
 ```
-- We also got multiple usernames residing on the box and their attributes like `uidNumber` and `gidNumber` which we can manipulate and get our self root access.
+- We also got multiple usernames residing on the box and their attributes like `uidNumber` and `gidNumber` which we can manipulate further to get our self root access.

 While looking at the groups which are presents on the box, I found the below one are most interesting which we could potentially use for escalating privileges: